Quantum-Accelerators/quacc/docs/src/about/faq.md

 Atomate2 is a database-first approch to materials science workflows.
 Quacc supports the use of databases but does not require it, with the goal of reducing the barrier to getting started.

+Atomate2 is developed and supported by the [Materials Project](http://materialsproject.org/) team at Lawrence Berkeley National Laboratory.
+Quacc is developed and maintained by the [Rosen Research Group](https://cbe.princeton.edu/people/andrew-rosen) at Princeton University.

 Despite these differences, Quacc and Atomate2 are largely interoperable!
 Feel free to stitch together workflows from both codes as you see fit using Jobflow!

 **Q: I see `@ct.electron` across the code.
 What if I don't want to use Covalent?**